 - One or more schools with 2018 MA accountability percentiles 1–10

 First year participants engage in a self-assessment process and create an M³ Action Plan and Multi-Year Strategic Plan.
-For more information about the assessment and planning process, please click here.
+For more information about the assessment and planning process, please visit First Year Participation and Planning Year Guidance.
 Continuing districts implement and/or re-assess their M³ Action Plan and Multi-Year Strategic Plan, making data-based midcourse corrections as needed.